AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/category-limits.md

 ---
-title: Category limits configuration best practices
+title: Category configuration best practices
 description: Learn best practices to maximize site performance by limiting the number of  categories in the catalog.
 role: Admin
 feature: Best Practices